Skip to content

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-Both PEAK and HPIP require a pre-application through the Kansas Department of Commerce (kansascommerce.gov) before you create the qualifying jobs — retroactive claims are not accepted.
-SBIR applications go directly to the relevant federal agency (SBA's SBIR.gov portal lists open solicitations).
-For the federal R&D tax credit, work with a CPA to document qualifying research expenses on IRS Form 6765; startups with under $5M revenue can apply the credit against payroll taxes instead of income taxes.
+4. Building federally fundable tech, ag-tech, or defense R&D?
+Apply directly to the relevant federal agency's SBIR/STTR program via SBIR.gov — Kansas has no state matching microgrant, so the full federal award is the target.
+For the federal R&D tax credit itself, work with a CPA to document qualifying research expenses on IRS Form 6765; startups with under $5M revenue can apply the credit against payroll taxes instead of income taxes.

 Kansas small business funding FAQ